How to Scale Your Management Team to Grow Your Business

 The COO may be familiar with several of the critical business operations components of your start-up’s various departments; human resources, marketing, supply chain, finance, and accounts.
 Therefore, having this person in-situ should help you to alleviate your continuous plate spinning aspect.
 However, the COO isn't a cookie-cutter position, so the hiring process is critical to business growth success.

 It would help if you trusted this person explicitly.
 Examine the options of promoting a current employee versus hiring someone from the outside.
-Someone in-house may have worked within a few of the departments already, providing the well-rounded business operations background.
+Someone in-house may have worked within a few of the departments already, providing a well-rounded business operations background.
 Alternatively, bringing in a fresh perspective and extensive experience, which includes a similar successful business growth scale-up process, should also be a strong consideration as your COO.

-To succeed, the COO must be one capable of maintaining (and developing new) business culture and values — an area where an in-house choice may be more favourable.
+To succeed, the COO must be one capable of maintaining (and developing new) business culture and values — an area where an in-house choice may be more favorable.

 Critical Leadership Qualities

-Words like autonomy, motivation and communication are quick to be placed on the forefront of any qualification list.
+Words like autonomy, motivation, and communication are quick to be placed at the forefront of any qualification list.
 You will be seeking out those leaders who want to be on their own.
 While autonomy is significant, every leadership team member must know the importance of keeping you (usually relayed through the COO) well-informed of operations.

 Motivation from leadership doesn't always have to be of the 'rah-rah' variety.
 It's not just the team huddle at the beginning of the week.
 Business leaders cannot expect each department employee to be motivated the same way.
 Understanding each person will result in leaders using multiple motivational techniques to encourage increased productivity and business results.

-If a person has trouble communicating or tends to avoid conflict, there is little chance to become a successful leader without investing time to change their behaviours.
+If a person has trouble communicating or tends to avoid conflict, there is little chance to become a successful leader without investing time to change their behaviors.
 Focusing on their blind spots will help aspiring leaders to become more grounded and self-aware when dealing with their teams.